ppalucha/ksar2/README.md

 seams to be abandoned, this fork is created to maintain and develop the application.

 If you want just to run the application, download JAR file from releases page and run with `java -jar <JAR FILE NAME>`.
+Use `-h` option to check for command line arguments.

 To compile, you need to have Maven installed, in source directory run `mvn install`.
 IDE project configuration is included for NetBeans.
 You need to use JDK >=6 and <= 8.

 # News
 v0.0.5